A city of great minds and tolerance

 The Sint-Janskerk

-De Waag
+The Waag

 De Waag (the weigh house), located across the market from the City Hall, is another noteworthy building.
-Originally serving as a weigh house, where goods were weighed and taxed.
+Originally serving as a weight house, where goods were weighed and taxed.
 The building was built in 1668 and was designed by the artist Pieter Post, who also created the royal palace Huis ten Bosch and De Waag in Leiden.
 Today, De Waag functions as a museum, offering visitors a glimpse into Gouda’s trading history.

-Market
+The Market

-The Market itself, surrounding the City Hall, has been a vital trading center for centuries, particularly for livestock, dairy products, and meat.
+The market itself, surrounding the city hall, has been a vital trading center for centuries, particularly for livestock, dairy products, and meat.